mcp-shark/mcp-shark-common/README.md

 # MCP Shark Common

+> **⚠️ ALPHA VERSION - STILL TESTING**
+> This is an alpha version of MCP Shark Common.
+The software is still under active development and testing.
+Features may change, and there may be bugs or incomplete functionality.
+Use at your own risk.

 > **Shared utilities and database management for MCP Shark**

 MCP Shark Common is a shared package that provides common functionality used across MCP Shark components, including database initialization, logging, query utilities, and configuration management.